effaf/mcity/README.md

 # Webapp for a Soccer Club
-A website to display information for an English soccer club - Manchester City.
-This was a side project I undertook to boost my React skills.
+This website is for showcasing information related to Manchester City, an English soccer club.

 Live demo - https://mcity-d8d2d.web.app/ (hosted on Firebase)